Skip to content

 FutureWill happenComeré pizza mañana.

-ConditionalWould happenComería pizza si pudiera.
+ConditionalWould happenComería si pudiera.

 Present PerfectRecent / connected pastHe comido pizza hoy.